 Subject to Investment Risks, Including Possible Loss of the Principal Amount Invested

-This information is intended for use only by residents of (AL, AR, CO, CT, DC, FL, GA, ID, IL, IN, LA, MA, MI, MO, MS, NC, NY, OH, OK, SC, TN, TX, UT, VA, WI).
+This information is intended for use only by residents of (AL, AR, CA, CO, CT, DC, FL, GA, ID, IL, IN, KY, LA, MA, MD, MI, MO, MS, NC, NY, OH, OK, SC, TN, TX, UT, VA, WI).
 Securities-related services may not be provided to individuals residing in any state not listed above.
 Please consult with the FA as s/he may not be registered in all states.

 For parties residing outside of the U.S., this information is: (i) provided for informational purposes only, (ii) not and should not be construed in any manner as an offer to participate in any investment or to buy or sell any securities or related financial instruments, and (iii) not and should not be construed in any manner as a public offering of any financial services, securities or related financial instruments.
 Products and services listed may not be available, or may have restrictions, depending on client country of residence.